 Section 2.
 Either the City or Local Union 210 may request the New Jersey Public Employment Relations Commission to submit a list of arbitrators from which the parties may select an arbitrator.
-The arbitrator shall be limited to the issues presented, and shall have no power to add to, subtract from or modify any of the terms of this wage and fringe reopener.
+The arbitrator shall be limited to the issues presented, and shall have no power to add to, subtract from or modify any of the terms of this Agreement, or to establish or change any wage rate except in the case of wage and fringe reopener.
 The decision shall be final and binding.
 Any fees or administrative charges for the arbitrator shall be borne equally by the parties.